Geocodio/docs/source/hipaa/index.html.md

 </aside>

 ## v1.6
+*Released on March 1, 2021*
+* `stateleg` now returns the same data as `stateleg-next`. `stateleg-next` may be used again for future legislative district changes.

 *Released on February 25, 2021*

 * Introduced `census2020` data append (the `census` data append will now default to `census2020`)